bradeneast/schwifty/README.md

 - Type: `function`
 - Default: `null`

 This is the callback that runs when a new page is rendered.
-Use it to re-run javascript on each page load.
+Use it to re-run Javascript on each page load.

 ```javascript
 function doStuff() {